• Twitter

 • Keep in regular contact with all your referral sources.

-• Use Listserves to maintain your visibility with your peers, share relevant professional information, and weigh in on discussions.
-Many professional organizations provide their members with a Listserve, for example, APsaA maintains several, including the Openline and Psychotherapist Associates lists, and the American Psychological Association offers a practice list.
+• Use Listservs to maintain your visibility with your peers, share relevant professional information, and weigh in on discussions.
+Many professional organizations provide their members with a Listserv, for example, APsA maintains several, including the Members, Psychotherapist and Referrals lists, and the American Psychological Association offers a practice list.
 Find and participate in lists of like-minded professionals with whom you would like to share information.

 • Network within psychoanalytic circles and increase the number of people you know within your institute and nearby institutes by attending meetings, joining study groups and committees of interest; writing papers for journals and giving presentations.